 STEP ACTION TAKEN 1 Notify Range Operations upon completion of firing/training and request permission to go COLD (reference procedure 7.4).
 Be prepared to report: 1a Number of personnel trained.
 1b Number of rounds expended by type and DODAC.
 2 Verify 100% accountability for all weapons and ammunition.
 3 Verify that ALL personnel are searched for ammunition and brass prior to their departure from the range.
-4 Notify Range Operations if applicable, on any duds observed (Refer to Tab 12F).
-5 Contact Range Operations for range clearance/inspection after performing the following: 5a Range flag is lowered and red blinking lights are recovered (if applicable).
-5b Police range for all brass.
-All brass, prescribed CL V recoverable items, packing material and unexpended ammunition are returned to the ASP.
-5c Police range for all trash and place in local dumpster.
+4 Contact Range Operations for range clearance/inspection after performing the following: 4a Range flag is lowered and red blinking lights are recovered (if applicable).
+4b Police range for all brass.
+All brass, prescribed CL V recoverable items, packing 40 material and unexpended ammunition are returned to the ASP.
+4c Police range for all trash and place in local dumpster.
 NO MREs, kitchen waste or CL V ammunition dunnage will be placed in the dumpsters.
-5d Check overall condition of the range to include all range support facilities and repair any range targets if applicable.
-5e Road barriers, gates are re-opened and gate guards are recovered.
-5f Hand receipted range equipment and supplies are recovered, cleaned and prepared for turn-in.
-6 Conduct a joint inventory IAW range clearance agreement with a Range Operations representative for clearance of range/training area.
-7 Return all hand-receipted range equipment, along with any applicable reports/forms to Range Operations.
+4d Check overall condition of the range to include all range support facilities and repair 14 any range targets if applicable.
+4e Road barriers, gates are re-opened and gate guards are recovered.
+4f Hand receipted range equipment and supplies are recovered, cleaned and prepared 1 for turn-in.
+5 Conduct a joint inventory IAW range clearance agreement with a Range Operations 0 representative for clearance of range/training area, and secure the range facility.
+6 Return all hand-receipted range equipment, along with any applicable reports/forms to Range Operations.